-Our hospital switchboard is stationed in the heart of the building.
-A tiny room without windows, the switchboard is jam-packed with security cameras, fire and gas panels, code phones, a coffee pot, and of course, a console.
-The space for humans is no bigger than a pony’s stall.
+Our hospital switchboard is stationed in the heart of the building, a tiny room without windows.
+Jam-packed with security cameras, fire and gas panels, code phones, a coffee pot, and of course, a console, the space for us to sit is no bigger than a pony’s stall.

-In the course of a single day, the hospital operator might handle a cardiac code, a security dispatch to a combative patient, and a report of suspicious activity on the security cameras.
+In the course of a single day, the operator might handle a cardiac code, dispatch security to a combative patient, and report suspicious activity on the security cameras.

 Scott, veteran switchboard operator and a long-time friend, offered me some training.

 “Most important, Karen,” he said as he shuffled around the tiny space to put on a pot of coffee, “is to leave your critical care voice in critical care.”

 “I know that on the floor, your job is to work things out for people,” said Scott, “but on the board, you have to get to the bottom of things quick.
 ‘How may I direct your call?’ is your mantra.”

 Scott peered at the coffee pot and set it for bold.
 “Just find out what they need and then…zoom!…send it off to someone else.
 Otherwise, you’ll get overwhelmed.”

 “Got it.”
 I nodded.
 A couple of times for emphasis because Scott seemed doubtful.